Title VI Investigation: Brent Spence Bridge Corridor Project

 Get Involved

-If you are a resident of the impacted area and would like to share your experiences or concerns with the Title VI investigators, please fill out our Community Speaker Information Form.
+If you are a resident who lives within 0.5 miles of the project and would like to share your experiences or concerns with the Title VI investigators, please fill out our Community Speaker Information Form.
 Your voice is crucial in this process.

 Important Notice: The FHWA has advised that no one may intimidate, threaten, coerce, or engage in other discriminatory conduct against anyone because he or she has either taken action or participated in an action to secure rights protected by the civil rights requirements that they enforce.
 Any individual alleging such harassment or intimidation may file a complaint with the FHWA.